realityforge/elemental2-webgpu-example/README.md

 # Elemental2 + Akasha WebGPU + J2CL

 An experiment to combine Elemental2 + Akasha WebGPU in J2CL application.
-Build via:
+First you install the libraries in the `repositories/` into your local maven repository and then run build via

         $ ./mvnw clean package

+This will produce a war at `target/elemental2-webgpu-example-1.0.0-SNAPSHOT.war` or an exploded application at `target/elemental2-webgpu-example-1.0.0-SNAPSHOT` that can be exposed via http server somehow.
+Next you need to open Chrome Canary, enable WebGPU experimental feature and visit the site and a triangle rendered by WebGPU will be present.

 Instructions on how this was built so can recreate this in the future: